-What happens when a wife believes another man is better than her husband?
+What happens when a wife compares her marriage to another?

-From personal experience and talking to other women, comparison can crop up unexpectedly when another man excels at something your husband isn’t great at (but you wish he was.)
+From personal experience and talking to other women, comparison in marriage crops up unexpectedly when another man excels at something your husband isn’t great at (but wish he was.)

 If you’ve been reading this blog a while, you know of my